CodeYourFuture/syllabus/docs/js-core-3/week-2/lesson.md

 ##### Examples

-Here is the API endpoint for Transport For London
+Here is the website for the API for Transport For London, which is the authority that runs public transport services within London.

 https://api.tfl.gov.uk

-The data from this endpoint will be used by many apps that you use every day - Google Maps and Citymapper to name two.
+The data from this API will be used by many apps that you use every day - Google Maps and Citymapper to name two.

-This endpoint will get location of all of the Bikepoints in London.
+This endpoint will get location of all of the bike points in London, which are docking stations for bikes that you can hire.

 https://api.tfl.gov.uk/BikePoint

-That's a lot of Bikes!
+That's a lot of bikes!
 It would be better if we could search for a location.
-Luckily this API let's us search for places.
+Luckily, this API lets us search using placenames.

 https://api.tfl.gov.uk/BikePoint/Search?query=Clerkenwell

 This API also has lots of other endpoints that we can use to get other data.
-For example, lets find the Air Quality of London.
+For example, let's find information about air quality in London.

 https://api.tfl.gov.uk/AirQuality

-As you can see the URL changes the data that we get from the API.
+As you can see, the URL changes the data that we get from the API.
 This can be broken down like this

 <img src={require('!file-loader!./assets/api-breakdown.png').default}/>